top of page

 Champaign Aviation Museum's 14th Annual Gala!

-Doors open at 5:30pm and activities of the evening include complimentary drinks and light appetizers, Musical Guest
+Activities of the Gala evening include complimentary drinks and light appetizers, Musical Guest

 Ellis Jae Williams, fly-by (weather permitting), a delicious dinner and dessert, silent auction throughout the evening, and Keynote Speaker Captain Ronald A. McGee.